selinon/selinon/docs.source/storage.rst

 Storage Implementation
 ======================

-Currently, there are available three database adapters, see 'selinon.storage' module.
+Currently, there are available three database adapters, see 'selinon.storages' module.
 In order to use these storages, you have to manually install database adapters as they are not explicitly included by Pypi.

   * `SqlStorage` - SQLAlchemy adapter for SQL databases
     Example: